prabhakk-mw/jupyter-matlab-proxy/src/jupyter_matlab_labextension/README.md

 part of the [MATLAB Integration for Jupyter](../../README.md).

 ## Supported Features
-* Syntax highlighting/autoindentation of MATLAB code.
+* Syntax highlighting
+* Autoindentation
 * Creating ".m" files in JupyterLab.
 * Open MATLAB in the browser via a MATLAB notebook toolbar button.